docsforadobe/premiere-plugin-guide/docs/universals/pixel-aspect-ratio.md

 In certain legacy structures, PAR is represented as a single 32-bit integer, such as in `recCapInfoRec.pixelAspectRatio`.

-This uses a representation where the numerator is bit-shifted 16 to the left, and OR’d with the denominator.
+This uses a representation where the numerator is bit-shifted 16 to the left, and OR'd with the denominator.
 For example NTSC DV 0.9091 PAR is `(10 << 16) \| 11`.